Trail Changes and Updatesadmin2022-09-13T17:05:44-04:00

 The entrance to the Sugarloaf Arm Trail and the trail itself have been reblazed a great deal, starting at the gate on the southwest end all the way to the junction with the Sugarloaf Mt.
 Trail.

 The Kelsey Notch Trail received a good deal of new blaze paint, as well, and the route was heavily clipped, too.
+This was just redone and finished June 18, 2022.
 The Col. Whipple Trail in Pondicherry Wildlife Refuge sports some fresh blaze paint, as does the Old Summer Club Trail and the north end of the East Side Trail.

 There are some spots along the route where you should expect some wet footing in wet weather or moist summers, other than at stream crossings.